Distinguished astronomer R. Bruce Partridge to speak

 Originally from Hawaii, Partridge received his undergraduate degree from Princeton University and his doctorate from Oxford, where he studied as a Rhodes Scholar.
 He received Fulbright Scholarships to study in Uruguay and Norway in the 1970s and was a Guggenheim Fellow in 1988 and 1989.

 Partridge was an instructor at Oxford and Princeton before going to Haverford as an assistant professor in 1970.
 He has since also served as dean of the college and provost there.
 He received the Christian and Mary Lindback Award for Distinguished Teaching and was named Marshall Professor of the Natural Sciences in 1982.

 Partridge gives his lecture during a four-day visit to Bates.

 The Harlow Shapley Visiting Lectureships in Astronomy, sponsored by the American Astronomical Society, celebrate the achievements of Harlow Shapley, whose research disproved the theory that our sun has a central position in the Milky Way.
 Shapley was a renowned public lecturer and educator, and a lifelong member of the American Astronomical Society.

-Tags: American Astronomical Society Harlow Shapley Visiting Lectureships Endowment R. Bruce Partridge the Big Band
+Tags: American Astronomical Society Harlow Shapley Visiting Lectureships Endowment Physics and Astronomy R. Bruce Partridge the Big Band